mvparker810/digit-recognition/README.md

 data/mnist_test.csv
 ```

-If you'd like to replace them with your own dataset, make sure they follow the CSV format below.
+If you'd like to replace them with your own dataset, make sure they take the same name, and that they follow the CSV format below.

 ### CSV Format
 - First column: label (0-9)